June 10, 2011

 Application for Today

 Today I want to remember that my wife has a spiritual obligation to submit to me.
 Therefore, as her husband, I want to be just like Christ to her.
 So, I must submit to Christ, and together we must submit to Christ.
 This chain of submission must govern both my life today, and my wife’s life today.
 Will you submit to Christ today, and submit to your husband today?
 As a husband, will you submit to Christ today, so that you fulfill your duty to live in submission to Christ?
-For all of us in Christ, we will live before the Savior of the Body of Christ (the church) in submission to His will today?
+For all of us in Christ, will we live before the Savior of the Body of Christ (the church) in submission to His will today?